JunNishimura/Chatify/README.md

 # ⚠️ Notice
 Unfortunately, Chatify is currently not free to use; you need to have a Spotify Premium account and pay to use the OpenAI API.

+Also, it is recommended that the terminal is set to full-screen size when to use Chatify.

 # 👜 Prerequisites
 Chatify requires two things.
 1. You need to have [a Spotify Premium Account](https://www.spotify.com/premium/) to use Spotify API.